berkaysahiin/coding-exercises/README.md

   - It is program that converts lowercases to uppercases and vice versa.

 - Exercise 3: mile-to-km.c
-  - A converter that converts length in miles to length in kilometers.
+  - It is a program that converts length in miles to length in kilometers.

 - Exercise 4: triangler.c
   - It is a program that checks for the existence of the given triangle and tells the type of triangle.

 - Exercise 5: averager.c
   - It is a program that Calculates the average of the given numbers.

+- Exercise 6: bubble-sort.c
+  - It is a program  that sorts given numbers by using bubble-sort algorithm.